New Testament: Women

 Approximately 2 references

-A disciple in Joppa "full of good works and acts of charity" (Acts 9:36).
-When she died, Peter was called and raised her from the dead, an event that led many in Joppa to believe.
-She was especially known for making tunics and garments for widows.
+A disciple in Joppa described as "full of good works and acts of charity," she was especially known for making clothing for widows.
+When she died, Peter was summoned and raised her from the dead — an event that brought many in Joppa to faith.

 Key references: Acts 9:36, Acts 9:40